Pierre Quesnel

+Career

-Pierre worked in Scotland for Mary of Guise and James V. He is listed as an Usher in Guise's household and is identified as the "queen's painter" in the Scottish Treasurer's Accounts.
+Pierre Quesnel worked in Scotland for Mary of Guise and James V. He is listed as an Usher in Guise's household and is identified as the "queen's painter" in the Scottish Treasurer's Accounts.
 Artists at the French court were sometimes given positions as ushers or valets.
-Pierre Quesnel, described as "Perys the uscher", was given £10 at the time of Mary of Guise's coronation.
+Pierre Quesnel, described as "Perys the uscher", was given £10 at the time of Mary of Guise's coronation and a gift of clothing in June 1541.
 According to an inscription on the back of a portrait of his son Nicholas, he married Madeleine Digby in Scotland, and his eldest son the painter François Quesnel was born in Edinburgh.

-Other French craftsmen working on the Scottish royal palace include the woodcarver and metal-worker Andrew Mansioun and the mason Nicolas Roy.
+Other French craftsmen working on the Scottish royal palaces include the woodcarver and metal-worker Andrew Mansioun and the mason Nicolas Roy.
 Pierre Quesnel was mentioned in the household accounts of Mary of Guise after the death of James V, but seems to have returned to France with his family around the year 1544.
 His sons Nicolas and Jacques Quesnel were also artists, and a number of chalk portraits by François and Nicolas survive.
 Jacques's work is known only through a single drawing, Time slaying Youth.